 More About Vanderbilt’s Acceptance Rate

-Historically, Vanderbilt’s admissions rate is about 12%, but a growing applicant pool is making things more competitive (the Regular Decision admissions rate for 2023 was 6.3%!)
+Historically, Vanderbilt’s admissions rate is about 12%, but a growing applicant pool is making things more competitive (the Regular Decision admissions rate for 2023 was 6.3%!).
+While the acceptance rate climbed ever so slightly up 7% for the class of 2024, interest in Vanderbilt remains high, making admissions competitive.

-So the gist is that you’re going to have to be an impressively well-rounded candidate to get into Vanderbilt!
+According to this article, the class of 2024 has the highest test scores in history, meaning that you’re going to have to be an impressive candidate to get in!

 Vanderbilt Freshman Profile